 Risk Matrix Risk Band Action EXTREME Highly hazardous and highly likely event.
 In all cases, the potential consequence is too high to allow the operation to commence/continue.
 Operations in this risk band must be eliminated, avoided or totally re-planned with additional control measures introduced.
 HIGH Consequence and likelihood are high and the work cannot be carried out until risk is reduced to an acceptable level.
 Mitigating the hazard can be via the provision of written procedures or work instructions, supervising the work, isolation or limiting exposure.
-MEDIUM Consequence and likelihood are medium, monitor and maintain strict control measures - it is acceptable to carry out the work within the appropriate SQMS procedures. i.e. PPE, Permit to Work - ensure a JSEA is completed in conjunction with Permit LOW Within this band, it is acceptable to carry out the work within the appropriate SQMS procedures.
-Le.
-PPE, Permit to Work.
+MEDIUM Consequence and likelihood are medium, monitor and maintain strict control measures - it is acceptable to carry out the work within the appropriate SQMS procedures. i.e. PPE, Permit to Work - ensure a JSEA is completed in conjunction with Permit LOW Within this band, it is acceptable to carry out the work within the appropriate SQMS procedures. i.e. PPE, Permit to Work.

-Likelihood
+Likelihood Consequence

 Chance of something happening Note: 1.
 In risk management terminology, the word 'likelihood' is used to refer to the chance of something happening, whether defined, measured or determined objectively or subjectively, qualitatively or quantitatively, and described using general terms or mathematically (such as probability or frequency over a given time period) 2.
-The English term 'likelihood' does not have a direct equivalent in some anguages; instead the term 'probability' is often used.
+The English term 'likelihood' does not have a direct equivalent in some languages; instead the term 'probability' is often used.
 However, in English, probability' is often narrowly interpreted as a mathematical term.
-Therefore, n risk management terminology, 'likelihood' is used with the intert that it should have the same broad interpretation as the term 'probability' has in many languages other than English.
-0 N 1.
-2. hi 3. qu 4. ef
+Therefore, in risk management terminology, 'likelihood' is used with the intent that it should have the same broad interpretation as the term 'probability' has in many languages other than English.
+Outcome of an event impacting objectives; Notes: 1.
+An event can lead to a range of consequences 2.
+A consequence can be certain or uncertain and can have positive or negative effects on objectives 3.
+Consequences can be expressed qualitatively or quantitatively 4.
+Initial consequences can escalate through knock-on effects

 Risk Band